aliasar1/Coal-Lab-Tasks/README.md

 # Coal-Labwork
- This repository have my lab works which I performed in COAL course,
+ This repository have all of my lab works which I performed in Computer Oriented Assembly Language (COAL) course.